Evaluating your online presence

 Outside of advertising, it’s hard to pin down Instagram analytics without a third party tool.
 However, you will be able to gauge your performance by the likes and comments your account receive.
 There may be cases where your content will be “regramed” by another account however, Instagram doesn’t offer a ‘share’ function like Facebook and this may be rare.

-Twitter analytics is where you’ll be able to see performance information such as impressions, engagement and engagement rate for your tweets.
+X Analytics is where you’ll be able to see performance information such as impressions, engagement and engagement rate for your tweets.
 For Twitter, there may also be other tools you can use to track hashtags, provide insight on your followers and more that aren't included in the basic tools provided by Twitter.

 Email